FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 # Fabric Lifecycle Events (V1)

-Contains events which indicate the when the lifecycle of a Minecraft Client, Minecraft Server and objects which exist on the client and server have changed.
+Contains events which indicate the when the lifecycle of a Minecraft client, Minecraft server and objects which exist on the client and server have changed.

 ## Organization